Undergraduate Studies in History

 career opportunities for holders of the history degree.
 Students who wish

 to benefit from the advantages of rigorous study of history without becoming majors can complete

 the requirements for a History minor.

-The Department offers various forms of advising for history students.
+The Department offers various forms of undergraduate services, including advising for history students.
 Advising takes multiple forms within the department.

 For majors who are juniors or seniors, trained academic advisors help students to select courses, fulfill requirements, and graduate in a timely

 manner.
 Junior Honors majors are advised by Professor Kirk Willis.
 For any student who has questions about history as a career, applying to graduate school in history, or

 questions unrelated to specific degree requirements, faculty members provide mentoring.
 Visit the advising page for full details on these matters,

 and to learn about graduation certification, the history paper requirement, transfers of credit, and probation.